orchid00/R4da/resources.md

 * Intro to General Linear Models from Chris Brown http://www.seascapemodels.org/rstats/2018/01/19/intro-to-glms.html
 * Bioconductor http://bioconductor.org/ datasets and tools in R for Bioinformatics

+# Contact
 * If you need an R and/or RStudio workshop/session, please contact me.

-# Contact

-If you have further questions, here is my website https://paulaandrea.rbind.io/ and ways to contact me
+My website is https://paulaandrea.rbind.io/ and you can contact me here as well.

 # Last Update
 Feb 1st, 2018